-We have ranked the 14 stars of The Bachelorette based on who was most successful at finding love during her stint as ABC's queen.
+We have ranked the 16 stars of The Bachelorette based on who was most successful at finding love during her stint as queen.

-See how they stack up from worst to first, and see if HB can find what some (if not all) of her predecessors have found ...
+See how they stack up from worst to first, and see if C-squared can find what some (if not all) of her predecessors have found ...

 Bachelorette Jen Schefft broke up with winner Jerry Ferris on the After the Rose special because she just "wasn't feeling it."
 Not even making it to the day after the finale?
-That's a low bar set for everyone else.
+As we saw with Hannah Brown, Jen set a low bar set for everyone else at least.

 Emily Maynard and Jef Holm broke up just a few months after his proposal in 2012.
 He was never the right guy anyway.
 Should've picked Sean Lowe.
 Not that she or Sean (who is happily married to Catherine Giudici, who he met on The Bachelor) are overthinking it right now.
-Emily has since married and had a bunch of kids with Tyler Johnson.
+Sean and Catherine are about as happy as a couple can be, while Emily has since married and had a bunch of kids with Tyler Johnson.

-Andi Dorfman found love with Josh Murray on The Bachelorette.
+Andi Dorfman found love with Josh Murray on The Bachelorette, a move that she seemed destined to make from the start despite a lot of red flags.
+The heart wants what it wants, we suppose ... including breakups.
 Unfortunately, their engagement ended after only six months or so.

 DeAnna Pappas and Jesse Csincsak broke up seven months after their finale aired.
-She went on to marry Stephen Stagliano, a high school teacher and the twin brother of former Bachelorette contestant Mike Stagliano!
+Silver linings: Her journey introduced us to Jason Mesnick, one of the more popular contestants in franchise history, and DeAnna went on to marry Stephen Stagliano, a high school teacher and the twin brother of former Bachelorette contestant Mike Stagliano!